isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_advanced.rst

     'Hose_low'

-We can write a loop which displays all mesh names used in a complex model like so:
+We can write a loop which displays all mesh names and material indices used in a complex model like so:

 .. code-block:: python

    >>> for m in helmet.meshes:
    ...     print(m.mesh_name)
+   ...     print(m.material_idx)
    ...
    Hose_low
+   0
    RubberWood_low
+   1
    GlassPlastic_low
+   2
    MetalParts_low
+   3
    LeatherParts_low
+   4
    Lenses_low
+   5

 We can also render meshes individually like: